Background pattern

 • vandetanib, a medication used to treat a specific type of thyroid cancer (medullary thyroid cancer)

-• digoxin (to treat irregular heartbeat and other heart problems).
-You may need to have your digoxin blood level checked if you are taking sitagliptin/metformina.
+• digoxin (for treating irregular heartbeat and other heart problems).
+Your doctor may need to check your digoxin blood levels if you are taking sitagliptin/metformin.

-If you are pregnant or breastfeeding, consult your doctor or pharmacist before using this medication.
-Do not take this medication during pregnancy or while breastfeeding.
-See section 2, Do not take Disimet
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.
+You should not take this medication during pregnancy or while breastfeeding.
+See section 2, Do not take Disimet.

-Taking this medication with medications called sulfonilureas or insulin may cause hypoglycemia, which may affect your ability to drive and operate machinery or work without a secure support.
+Taking this medication with medications called sulfonylureas or with insulin may cause low blood sugar levels (hypoglycemia), which may affect your ability to drive and use machines or work without a secure support.

 This medication contains less than 23 mg of sodium (1 mmol) per tablet; it is essentially "sodium-free".